 S3Backup – This is another Windows desktop application that allows users to use the Amazon S3 service for remote backups and secure online file storage.

 Sync2S3 – Synchronizes your files with Amazon S3, providing you with a secure and affordable backup solution.

 Congratulations!
 Now you know how to set up an Amazon S3 account to store your data offsite.

 For video tutorials on how to use Amazon S3, go here:

-Disclaimer: We are not associated with WordPress, Automattic, or any products promoted on this website.
-We may derive a financial benefit from sales of any third-party products advertised, mentioned or linked from this website.
-All images and information sourced from product websites remain the copyright of their respective owners and comply with all license terms and agreements of use.
+Disclaimer: We are not associated with WordPress, Automattic, or any products written about on this site.
+We may derive financial benefits from sales of any products or services mentioned on this website.
+All images and descriptions sourced from product websites remain the copyright of their respective owners and are being used solely for training or illustrative purposes.

-Did you enjoy this tutorial?
-If so, please use the social links below to share this article with anyone thinking of starting a business online.
+Did you enjoy this article?
+Feel free to use the links below to share this page with other WordPress users.